Skip To Main Content

 Washington State Learning Standards

 Learning standards describe what students should know and be able to do at the end of each grade level and across different subject areas.
 In Washington State, the legislature defines basic education, and the Office of the Superintendent of Public Instruction (OSPI) develops the state’s learning standards.
-These standards span K–12 and are intended to prepare students for college, career, and life.
+These standards span TK–12 and are intended to prepare students for college, career, and life.

 Learning standards guide decision-making at all levels of a school district.
 In a classroom, teachers use the standards as the foundation for making decisions about how to facilitate learning for each student.
 They use assessments to monitor students’ progress toward the standards and to differentiate instruction based on needs.
 They also report progress to students and parents based on learning standards.